trema/GEC13/hello_trema/hello_trema.md

 * Coding conventions for concise and compact code
   * e.g., "handler name" == "message name"
-* Kills boilerplate codes like event dispatching
+* Eliminates boilerplate code like event dispatching
-* Reduces boring part of programming and make it fun
+* Reduces the tedious and boring parts of programming hence fun to program

 <!SLIDE small transition=toss>